 Are there ways in which intergenerational working can be encouraged/supported?
 Are there ways in which your union promotes ?

 What can union reps do to help older workers at the individual level get access to the support they may need in work?

-66-70 minutes: Report back

-71-85: Discussion 4: Active ageing through social dialogue
+Discussion 4: Active ageing through social dialogue

 How does dialogue in your workplace work well in promoting active ageing (at the organisational, workplace and individual level?